-You must focus on organic and paid channels to promote your app and reach a larger audience as an app marketer.
+Harnessing both organic and paid channels is pivotal for app marketers aspiring to extend their reach..
 That is why we are going to cover the Google UAC topic today.

 Table of Contents